Welcome to LockDownVision 2020. After Eurovision 2020 had been cancelled, it left a lot of rather unimpressed people behind. So, what was left to do?

 Which song is your winner?

-For all people who are still not coping, every Friday you will find a new Eurovision Home Concert on your Tube, which is … interesting …
+For all people who are still not coping, at the moment, every Friday you will find a new Eurovision Home Concert on your Tube, which is … interesting …